TodePond/TodePondDotCom/wikiblogarden/genocide/coming-out/pros-and-cons/readme.md

 <span class="pro">✅ You get to pick your own name. 🤗</span>

-<span class="con">❌ Everyone will freak out when you change your name. 🫨</span>
+<span class="con">❌ Everyone freaks out when you change your name. 🫨</span>

-<span class="con">❌ Strangers in the street will call you tranny, faggot, freak, dyke, homo, pedo, kiddy fiddler and more. 🫨</span>
+<span class="con">❌ Strangers in the street call you tranny, faggot, freak, dyke, homo, pedo, kiddy fiddler and more. 🫨</span>

-<span class="con">❌ Going to the loo becomes a safety hazard. 🫨</span>
+<span class="con">❌ Going to the loo is a safety hazard. 🫨</span>

 <span class="pro">✅ You get to pick the shorter queue at the loo. 🤗</span>